kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

  * What is your testing strategy?

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * If you have a partner, these must be reviewed and accepted by them
- * The user stories should be written in Github and each one must have clear acceptance criteria

 + As a user, I want to have login credentials so I can securely access my account profile.
 + As an administrator, I want to be notified of new partner requests so I can review and approve them quickly.